-The value of the goodwill can be attributed to a number of business factors, including a trained technical and sales workforce; and the fair value of expected cost synergies to be realized.
+The value of the goodwill can be attributed to a number of business factors, including a trained technical and sales workforce and the fair value of expected cost synergies to be realized.
 The total amount of goodwill related to the acquisition of Prolexic expected to be deducted for tax purposes is \$62.4 million.

-The following were the identified intangible assets acquired and their respective weighted average useful lives, as determined based on preliminary valuations (in thousands, except for years):
+The following were the identified intangible assets acquired and their respective weighted average useful lives (in thousands, except for years):